herrherrmann/react-mini-charts/README.md

 - General styles like font-family are inherited from the surrounding CSS context.
 - Specific chart styles can be overridden with `className` props.
+- By default, charts have transition styles that allow for smooth transitions between values.
+The timing and behavior can be overridden with custom CSS classes.

 ## Development